aicioara/book-stories-from-2025/content/english/05 - Ideas and Insights/0600 2025-08-23 - Software Engineering Job Levels.md

-# Software Engineering Job Levels
+# Software Engineering job levels

 Like tabs vs spaces, vim vs emacs and C++ vs Rust, talking about Job Levels is a contentious point.
 Primarily because the way you climb the career ladder is very different from company to company, but also because career ladders are a made-up concept and because labelling people is generally a very bad idea.